Connect to a remote IO Module with Windows

 I also described how to create a virtual serial device with socat on a Linux client computer.
 Virtual devices are routed to a TCP socket of a network device server ser2net is listening to.
 The virtual devices are transparent and accessible on the client computer the same way as a local device is.

-In this article I show now a method how to create virtual devices on Windows operating systems that are routed to a USB IO Module connected to a network device server.
+In this article I show now a method how to create virtual remote io devices on Windows operating systems that are routed to a USB IO Module connected to a network device server.

 But why should you use this method, when the LucidControl tools support direct TCP connections?